 Once accepted onto the practices list, it is mandatory that you attended a ‘new patient examination’ within two weeks of registration

-Personal information held on computer systems or written documentation is safeguarded by the Data protection Act 1994.
+Personal information held on computer systems or written documentation is safeguarded by the General Data Protection Regulation (GDPR) .

 Patient medical records are confidential and will not be disclosed to anyone without specific written consent from the patient, this included family members.